Skip Navigation

 City Policy

-BFF has supported coalitions for plant-centered food in more than a dozen cities, and helped pass and implement plant-forward food policies in San Diego, Denver, Edinburgh, and Washington D.C.
+BFF has supported coalition partners working on climate-smart food advocacy in more than a dozen cities, and helped pass and implement plant-forward food policies in San Diego, Denver, Edinburgh, Los Angeles, and Washington D.C.